dint-dev/cryptography/cryptography/README.md

     * [ecdsaP521Sha256](https://pub.dev/documentation/cryptography/latest/cryptography/ecdsaP521Sha256-constant.html) (ECDSA P521 / secp521r1 / prime521v1)
     * Currently NIST elliptic curves are only supported in browsers (_Web Cryptography API_).
   * [ed25519](https://pub.dev/documentation/cryptography/latest/cryptography/ed25519-constant.html) ([read about the algorithm](https://en.wikipedia.org/wiki/EdDSA))
-    * ED25519 (curve25519 EdDSA) is our recommendation for new applications.
-Performance of our Dart implementation is about 200 signatures or verifications per second.
+    * ED25519 (curve25519 EdDSA) is a popular signature algorithm and it's our recommendation for new applications.
+Performance of our Dart implementation is about 200 signatures or verifications per second in VM (about 50 in browsers).

 For more more documentation, see [SignatureAlgorithm](https://pub.dev/documentation/cryptography/latest/cryptography/SignatureAlgorithm-class.html).